 With my husband, we have been Annual Passholders at Universal Orlando for almost 15 years and added Walt Disney World to the mix five years ago.
 Our focus has always been: how we can give our daughter the BEST experience each and every time we enter one of the parks.
 Over the years, due to all the experiences we have had on our visits, I’ve developed many of my own tips and tricks for navigating the parks.

 After I started answering disabled questions on the OI Forum, Dan asked me if I’d like to be a contributor to the site, and I happily said yes — you can see my contributor archive.
 I truly believe that disabled guests and their families deserve the same fun that capable guests are able to enjoy, only with some needed accommodations.
 My mission is to help families who may feel there are just too many hurdles involved be able to delight in the theme park experience, and to open a dialog with the questions you may have to help you jump those hurdles.

 With planning, and the experience both Dan and I have, there are ways that even the most severely mentally/physically handicapped person — including those with hidden disabilities — and their families can have a great vacation!

 How to submit your question/concern/story

 We’re hoping you reach out to us and share your questions, concerns, and stories, so we can continue to be a strong resource for guests visiting Universal Orlando and Central Florida’s other theme parks.
-For now, because this project is new, we ask that you visit our Contact page and use the form to send us your message.
-We will do our best to respond to everyone, and you will be notified if your question is to be featured in my next post.
+Please visit our new forum to get started.

 Thank you for giving me this opportunity to assist your family!